 - Benefits of signing a Buyer Representation Agreement

 Once your realtor is working on your behalf, you’re ready to hit the road.
 Although looking at house after house can be tiring, it can also be exciting to see the homes you could purchase.
 Jennifer and Nicole will help to simplify this process by weeding out any undesirable properties.
 They will email you information to review prior to each showing and suggest effective ways to ease your search.
-Jennifer and Nicole will also provide objective feedback about each property – highlighting its advantages, and also its setbacks.
+Jennifer will also provide objective feedback about each property – highlighting its advantages, and also its setbacks.
 It can be tempting to fall in love with that custom kitchen, or that oversized garage.
 But if a home doesn’t meet your true needs, it might not be the best fit.
 You can trust that when it is time to make a decision, you will be informed, educated, and aware.

 As you shop and tour the homes available for you, take a pen and paper to jot notes and candid thoughts.
 You might also want to bring along a checklist to see how each property ‘stacks up’ against your wish list.